What's new in Azure NetApp Files

 You can now create an Azure NetApp Files volume that allows simultaneous dual-protocol (NFS v3 and SMB) access with support for LDAP user mapping.
 This feature enables use cases where you may have a Linux-based workload that generates and stores data in an Azure NetApp Files volume.
 At the same time, your staff needs to use Windows-based clients and software to analyze the newly generated data from the same Azure NetApp Files volume.
 The simultaneous dual-protocol access feature removes the need to copy the workload-generated data to a separate volume with a different protocol for post-analysis, saving storage cost, and operational time.
 This feature is free of charge (normal Azure NetApp Files storage cost still applies) and is generally available.
 Learn more from the simultaneous dual-protocol access documentation.

-Azure NetApp Files now supports NFS client encryption in Kerberos modes (krb5, krb5i, and krb5p) with AES-256 encryption, providing you with additional data security.
+Azure NetApp Files now supports NFS client encryption in Kerberos modes (krb5, krb5i, and krb5p) with AES-256 encryption, providing you with more data security.
 This feature is free of charge (normal Azure NetApp Files storage cost still applies) and is generally available.
 Learn more from the NFS v4.1 Kerberos encryption documentation.

 Cloud promises flexibility in IT spending.
 You can now change the service level of an existing Azure NetApp Files volume by moving the volume to another capacity pool that uses the service level you want for the volume.
 This in-place service-level change for the volume does not require that you migrate data.
 It also does not impact the data plane access to the volume.
 You can change an existing volume to use a higher service level for better performance, or to use a lower service level for cost optimization.
-This feature is free of charge (normal Azure NetApp Files storage cost still applies) and is currently in public preview.
+This feature is free of charge (normal Azure NetApp Files storage cost still applies).
+It is currently in preview.
 You can register for the feature preview by following the dynamic volume service level change documentation.

 Volume snapshot policy (Preview)